 Arrive in time to see the Changing of the Guards at 11:55 am daily.
 The best view is outside the royal entrance on the Palace Square.

 An American actress known for her classic beauty, Grace Kelly was swept off her feet by a genuine prince in one of the greatest love stories of the 20th century.
 She married Prince Rainier in 1956 and they had three children: Caroline, Princess of Hanover; Stephanie; and Albert II, Prince of Monaco.

 Tragically, Princess Grace died in 1982.
 While at the wheel, she suffered a stroke and lost control of the car that she was driving.
 To honor her memory, the broken-hearted Prince Rainier III had The Princess Grace Rose Garden created.

 For more than 40 years, the world's largest and most prestigious circus event has come to town in Monte Carlo.
-It's held under the big top at Chapiteau de l'Espace Fontvieille.
-The 2018 dates are January 18-28.
+It's held every January under the big top at Chapiteau de l'Espace Fontvieille.

 The circus is followed by a competition of young artists from around the world that is presided by HSH Princess Stephanie of Monaco and her eldest daughter Pauline Ducruet.
 Here fans will can a first and up-close look at the future talents.

 The annual Monte Carlo Gastronomie is a gathering of more than 100 French, Italian, and other European chefs, vintners, and food producers.
 It provides foodies with an opportunity to taste and purchase wines, Champagne, cognac, armagnac, and liqueurs as well as chocolates, candy, cheese, meats, jam, and more culinary specialties.